Where to vote online

 If you previously used to sign in with a username, you'll need to use your email address from now on if you are over 13.

-Why are you asking for my age, postcode/hometown or gender when I register for a BBC account?
+Why are you asking for my age, postcode/hometown or gender?

 We use your age, postcode/hometown and gender to give you relevant local info online and in any email newsletters you sign up for.
 We also use this information to ensure we are making something for everyone, as part of our public service remit.